 (c) provide for the powers that may be exercised in connection with the investigation and resolution of disputes and complaints.

-119. Management and control of school premises
+119. School premises, regulations for management etc. of

 (1) Regulations may be made making provision in relation to premises used for or in connection with government schools including buildings and other things erected or standing on those premises (school premises).